cquilezg/pitest-helper/README.md

 ## PITest Helper

 <!-- Plugin description -->
-Plugin to run PITest in your Java classes/packages using the [pitest-maven](https://pitest.org/quickstart/maven/) plugin for Maven.
+Plugin to run [PITest](https://pitest.org/) in your Java project using Maven or Gradle.
 The plugin builds and runs PITest mutation coverage commands for you.

 Requisites:
-- A Maven project.
+- A Maven/Gradle project.
+- For Maven: [pitest-maven](https://pitest.org/quickstart/maven/) plugin configured on your project.
-- pitest-maven plugin configured on your project.
+- For Gradle: [gradle-pitest-plugin](https://github.com/szpak/gradle-pitest-plugin) plugin configured on your project.

 Usage:
 - Right-click on your classes and packages you want to run mutation coverage and click _Run Mutation Coverage..._

-Note: this plugin does not configure the pitest-maven plugin.
-You need to set up it beforehand.
+Note: depending on your build system, you need to do extra steps to make PITest Helper work.

 Are you experiencing problems with the plugin?
 Do you have any suggestion?
 You can create an issue at the [Plugin Site](https://github.com/carmeloquilez/pitest-helper/issues)